Overview

 Hybrid Geocoding Cache

 Converting lat/lng to a human-readable address is a paid Google API call.
-To minimize calls and keep responses instant, the app uses a two-tier cache: an in-memory Map for session-fast lookups, persisted to localStorage so addresses survive across visits.
+To minimize calls and keep the UI snappy, the app uses a two-tier cache: an in-memory Map for session-fast lookups, persisted to localStorage so addresses survive across visits.
 Geocoding is also lazy — it only runs when a user opens a doctor's info window.

 Tech Stack